SJohnRose/My-Reward/README.md

 # Features
 * teachers can create an account.
 * teachers can add, update and delete students.
-* teachers can reward students with points for good behaviour or academic exceelence.
+* teachers can reward students with points for good behaviour or academic excellence.

 # User Story
 AS A teacher wanting to reward students